 About

-Founded in 2021 by Océane Sailly, Hunna Art is a contemporary art gallery representing women artists based in the Arabian Peninsula.
-Tackling questions of power, of gender, of the history of the Arabian Peninsula, of social relations and of youth culture, Hunna Art’s artists are developing cutting edge visual languages and researches that explore through art historical, social and political narratives as well as dominant representations.
+Founded in 2021 by Océane Sailly, Hunna Art is an independent contemporary art gallery championing a new generation of women artists based in or from the Arabian Peninsula.
+Tackling questions of power, of gender, of the history of the Arabian Peninsula, of social relations and of youth culture, Hunna Art’s artists are developing cutting edge visual languages and researches that explore through art historical, social and political narratives as well as dominant representations and subjectivities and personal experiences.

-Hunna Art has been featured in numerous magazines and platforms such as Mathqaf, Middle East Monitor, Gulf Today, The National, Time Out Dubai, and others.
-Our artist's works are part of prominent private and institutional collections in Europe and in the Arabian Peninsula.
+Hunna Art has been featured in numerous magazines and platforms such as The Art Newspaper, Diptyk, Fisheye Magazine, Vogue Arabia, Mathqaf, Middle East Monitor, Gulf Today, The New Arab, L'Orient Le Jour, Le Quotidien de l'Art, The National, Time Out Dubai, and others.
+Our artist's works are part of prominent private and institutional collections in the Arab world and in Europe.

 Team